-At InsideTracker, we strive to create a truly personalized approach to health and wellness through the use of blood-based biomarker testing.
-The best thing about blood biomarkers is that they are dynamic.
-Unlike genetics, blood biomarkers change over time and often can be influenced by specific diet, activity, and lifestyle habits.
-1,2,3 This also means that your blood test offers a snapshot of your current nutrition and exercise needs.
+InsideTracker is built to create a truly personalized approach to health and wellness through the use of blood-based biomarker testing.
+The most important thing about blood biomarkers is that they are dynamic.
+Unlike genetics, blood biomarkers change over time and often can be influenced by specific diet, activity, and lifestyle habits.1,2,3 This also means that, unlike DNA results, blood tests merely offer a snapshot of your health, and eventually become obsolete as time goes on.

 Our team pores over the science to ensure all of our recommendations are backed by the most up-to-date scientific research.
 If you aren’t seeing the result you want, feeling your best, or totally satisfied with your InsideTracker experience you may want to take a look at the date of your most recent blood test.
 The more current the blood work (aka the fuel) the more relevant, accurate, and actionable you’ll find our recommendations.

 This is why we give you a timeline for when you should retest, reminders to retest, and recommendations that include retesting.
-To further incentivize, there’s also an option to buy multiple tests at once for a discounted price.
+There’s also an option to buy multiple tests at once for a discounted price.
 We know the price of a test isn’t cheap, that’s why we also have a DIY option to upload new blood data from your physician.
-So, if you’re looking to get the most out of your InsideTracker experience, and become your most optimized self...
-RETEST RETEST RETEST….and give your body the fuel it needs to run in tip-top shape.
+So, if you’re looking to get the most out of your InsideTracker experience, retesting is the way to go.

 Learn how your biomarkers affect your body in this FREE e-Book download!